The many iterations of Penguin

 April 24th, 2012.
-PENGUIN 1.0 – the first release of Google’s most vicious antarctic mammal, bred to fight webspam and support their already famous Panda.
+PENGUIN 1.0 – the initial release of Google’s most vicious antarctic mammal, bred to fight webspam and support their already famous Panda.
 This update introduced a ranking penalty affecting all sites that were engaging in spammy link schemes, which makes it a landmark moment in Google’s unending fight against black hat SEOs.

-May 26th, 2012.
-PENGUIN 1.1 – released fairly quickly after the initial Penguin update, this affected only 0.1% of search queries.
-Matt Cutts, Google’s former head of wegbspam, labelled this a ‘data refresh’ rather than a large update.
+May 25th, 2012.
+PENGUIN 1.1 – released fairly quickly after the initial Penguin update, this iteration affected only 0.1% of search queries.
+Matt Cutts, Google’s former head of wegbspam, labelled this a ‘data refresh’ rather than a large algorithm update.

 October 5th, 2012.
-PENGUIN 1.2 – another data refresh that affected circa 0.3% of english search queries.
-It gave those previously penalised a chance to recover but on the whole was not as impacting as many were predicting.
+PENGUIN 1.2 – another so-called ‘data refresh’ that affected around 0.3% of english search queries.
+It gave those previously penalised a chance to recover, but on the whole was not as impacting as many were predicting

 May 22nd, 2013.
-PENGUIN 2.0 – a larger, and more anticipated iteration that affected approximately 2.3% of English search queries.
-It was named 2.0 instead of 1.3 due to the new algorithm update rather than simply a data refresh as in Panda 1.1 and 1.2.
-Until Penguin 2.0 it was thought that the Penguin update only looked at backlinks pointing to the homepage of a website.
-Penguin 2.0 meant that unnatural spammy backlinks pointing to any page on your website could land you in hot water.
+PENGUIN 2.0 – a larger and more anticipated iteration that affected approximately 2.3% of English search queries.
+It was named 2.0 instead of 1.3 because it was an algorithm update, not just a data refresh in the vein of Penguin 1.1 and 1.2.
+It was previously thought that the Penguin update only looked at backlinks pointing to the homepage of a website.
+With Penguin 2.0, however, lots of unnatural spammy backlinks pointing to any landing page on your website would result in a penalty.

 October 17th, 2014.
-PENGUIN 3.0 – a refresh of the algorithm that perhaps garnered more attention than it should have including the coveted Penguin 3.0 name due to the fact that it came a whole year after Penguin 2.1.
-Took weeks to roll out which caused a lot of ambiguity over the actual impact of the update.
+PENGUIN 3.0 – a refresh of the algorithm that perhaps garnered more attention than it should have, given that it was simply another data refresh.
+This is probably because it was released a whole year after Penguin 2.1 and took several weeks to roll out.
+Penguin 3.0 ended up impacting about 1% of search queries.

-Update: Gary Illyes from Google confirmed that as part of Penguin 4.0 Google will attempt to devalue spammy links pointing to a site rather than penalise/demote the site.
-However, he did go onto say that manual action will still be taken on sites that ‘systematically’ try to manipulate search results through link spam.
+Shortly after its release, Gary Illyes from Google confirmed that Penguin 4.0 had started devaluing spammy links pointing to a site rather than penalising/demoting the site itself.
+However, he did go onto say that manual action would still be taken on sites that ‘systematically’ try to manipulate search results through link spam.
 So if you think of Penguin 4.0 as a ‘softer’ algorithm that lets infringing sites ‘off the hook’, think again.
-Engaging in black hat tactics still isn’t worth the risk and if you are engaging in extensive link spam you are still putting your whole site in the firing line.
+Engaging in black hat tactics still isn’t worth the risk, and if you are engaging in extensive link spam you will be putting your whole site in the firing line.

-Even if you do not stay up to date with the latest SEO analytics data, if you have been working in the SEO industry you will have noticed that Google has improved dramatically in their ability to find and penalise webspam since the release of the Panda and Penguin updates.
-Penguin’s area of expertise, linkspam, has been devastated and whilst this has certainly not put a halt to those who think they can still manipulate the search results through webspam, it has certainly stemmed the tide since the ‘wild west’ era of the web.
+If you have been working in the SEO industry for a while, you will know that Google has improved dramatically in their ability to find and penalise webspam since the release of Penguin in 2012.
+Linkspam (the update’s area of expertise) has seen a devastating decline, and while this has certainly not put a halt to those who think they can manipulate search results through webspam, it has certainly stemmed the tide since the ‘wild west’ era of the web.
 But how?